Pubblicato : 10/26/2016 14:05:15

 Nubuck and suede leather are materials that are obtained from cow, lamb, deer and other animals skins.
 These two types of leather look quite the same to the sight and touch; the main differences come from the type of processing with which they are obtained.
 In order to characterize Nubuck and suede leather are characterised by their peculiar treatment and by their price; suede leather, in particular, is basically cheaper than nubuck.
 Concerning the production stage of the leather, it is necessary to state at first that nubuck and suede leather are both obtained through a brushing and sanding process of leather.
-The difference consists in the fact that nubuck leather hides are processed externally, while suede leather is processed internally.
+The difference consists in the fact that nubuck leather hides are processed externally on the grain side, while suede leather is processed internally on the flesh side.

-Nubuck, which is cheaper than suede leather, lasts longer.
+Nubuck, which is more expensive than suede leather, lasts longer.
 In both cases, however, it will be necessary to treat leather in order to preserve it in good conditions.
-Nubuck leather has to be cleaned with a hard brush, while suede leather needs a more delicate small brush that won’t damage its coat.
+Suede leather has to be cleaned with a hard brush, while nubuck leather needs a more delicate small brush that won’t damage its grain.